 Could have.
 Would have.
 Should have.

-He had long, stringy blond hair that looked like it hadn’t been combed in some time.
+His blonde hair was long and stringy.
 One of his pant legs hung lifelessly over the edge of his wheelchair.
-The cardboard sign he was holding said he was homeless and that he wanted to work.
-It was just starting to rain when I saw him tip his chair back and yell into the foreboding sky.
-Give or take a few expletives, he basically hollered out that he needed an umbrella.
+A cardboard sign rested in his lap.
+It was just starting to rain when I saw him lean back and yell into the foreboding sky.
+Give or take a few expletives, he basically said that he needed an umbrella.

 Umbrella, I remember thinking, now that I can do.